mendix/RestServices/resources/RestServices/guide.md

 Optional Xpath constraint which must be met by an instance before it can be published throught this service.
 For example `[Active=true()]`

 ### publishentity
 The 'public interface' of the source entity.
 The publishentity is the object that will be exposed to the outer world.
-All its attributes will be serialized under their given name
+All its attributes will be serialized under their given name and with the type that best represents them in json.

+References are treated in a special way.
+To publish a reference, create a references *from* the publishentity *to* the *persistent* entity that should be published.
+When the RestModule wants to serialize this reference, it retreives the objects being referred to, searches for a matching publishing service definition and let this service create the corresponding URLs.
+For example, the following relation will search for a service that publishes `System.UserRole` objects when serializing a `UserView` object:

+MyFirstModule.UserView  ---- MyFirstModule.UserView_UserRole --> \* System.UserRole

 ### publishmicroflow
 The microflow that maps a sourceentity onto a publishentity.